olcf/olcf-test-harness/doc-sphinx/source/user_guide/utilities.rst

 For the Kafka backend only, the default grace period is 30 minutes before re-logging any messages not present in the Druid database.
 For InfluxDB, such a grace period does not exist, since data is synchronously written.

+This script was written with Cron usage in mind, so the following list of ``--loglevel`` options may be useful, if you use this in a Cron job:

+* CRITICAL: prints a 1-line summary only if >0 jobs are logged
+* ERROR: prints 1 line per logged job, plus the 1-line summary if >0 jobs updated
+* WARNING: prints non-fatal messages/output, plus the single-line summary regardless of the number of jobs updated

 ``add_comment_to_databases.py``
 ========